septentrio-gnss/mosaicHAT/README.md

 <img src="line_impdence.PNG" width="60%">

 Right Zo (45-55 Ohms) could be reached by adjusting the width of RF line (Conductor Width) having PCB specifications fixed.
 Frequency is set to 1575 MHz as the GPS L1 Frequency.
-Conductor Hight is the thickness of the dielectric material between Top layer and the next copper layer which depends on manufacturing service and specifications.
+Conductor Hight is the thickness of the dielectric material between Top layer and the next copper layer which depends on manufacturing service and board specifications, in Mosaichat's case it's 0.36 mm.

 // ask about the freq